 - How many participants do you expect and how much can they raise for your organization?
 Will you charge registration fees?

 - How strong is your online and social media presence?
 Fundraising thermometers and leaderboards are strong motivators when shared socially.

 - Be sure that you start the fundraising campaign well in advance, to give supporters and donors time to get involved.
 The more time you have, the more realistic it is that you can reach your fundraising goals.

 Fundraising thermometers are an essential part of nonprofit peer-to-peer and crowdfunding campaigns.
-With a customizable platform like our crowdfunding websites, event administrators are able to establish overall, team and individual fundraising goals and track on-going goal progress.
+With a customizable platform like our crowdfunding websites, event administrators are able to establish overall, team, and individual fundraising goals and track ongoing goal progress.
 Implement our fundraising software for your fundraising campaign to help participants easily register and collect donations and pledges for your organization.
-Administrators and others will be able to easily monitor participant and team fundraising progress.
-As each participant registers, they are asked to create a personal fundraising page where they direct potential donors to make online donations.
+As each participant registers, a personal fundraising page is generated where supporters direct potential donors to make online donations.
 As these donations are made, they are automatically calculated into the software system and will be tabulated as a portion of the total funds raised.
 If participants receive cash or check donations, they can easily enter these amounts into the system so they also count towards the total goal and fundraising thermometer.
-A fundraising thermometer on the campaign website will automatically go up as online donations are entered from all participants.
+A fundraising thermometer on the campaign website will automatically go up as online donations are received from all participants.
 This system also allows organizers to track participants’ progress against one another.
-They may choose to highlight top performers, giving others incentives to step-up their efforts in order to gain recognition or prizes.
+They may choose to highlight top performers, giving others incentives to step up their efforts in order to gain recognition or prizes.